TheSpaghettiDetective/obico-server/website/docs/server_guides/platform-specific/server_2019.md

+---
-# Instructions for Server 2019 Installation
+title: Instructions for Server 2019 Installation
+---

 If you happen to have a Server 2019 box up and running, here are the instructions to install Docker Enterprise and Docker-compose.